learnk8s/learnk8s.io/src/terraform-aws/content.md

 _This article presents an approach that attempts to combine both automation and flexibility._

-The solution consists of a [Terraform module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) based on [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) that allows creating bare-bones clusters on AWS with a single command:
+It's a [Terraform module](https://registry.terraform.io/modules/weibeld/kubeadm/aws) based on [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) that allows creating bare-bones clusters on AWS with a single command:

 ![Screencast](assets/screencast.gif)

+You can find the code [on GitHub](https://github.com/weibeld/terraform-aws-kubeadm).

 The aim of the project is to enable the creation of disposable kubeadm clusters which is an enabler for running controlled and automated Kubernetes experiments.